The Upper Room

 4. On the first floor of the building is King David’s Tomb.
 It functions as a synagogue so a head covering for men must be worn.
 It is divided into three sections: (1) a small synagogue room (2) a men’s viewing area of David’s tomb, and (3) a women’s viewing area of the tomb.

-5. The location of David's Tomb is likely just a memorial place as Scripture says he was buried in the City of David (1Kings 2:10).
+5. The location of David's Tomb is just a memorial place as Scripture says David was buried in the City of David (1Kings 2:10).